CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 **The Aftermath**

 Over 200,000 Cypriots were displaced from their own homes and became refugees in their own country overnight.
-Given the continued division of the island and the emotional trauma, most of them have never gone back to their own homes.
-The division of the capital city of Nicosia creates a painful and delicate tension in that some Greek-Cypriots have lived less than a mile from their old homes and memories, yet are remain refugees.
+The division of the capital city of Nicosia creates a painful and delicate tension in which some Greek-Cypriots have lived less than a mile from their old homes and memories, yet are remain refugees.
 It wasn't until 2003 that border crossings opened between the two sides.
-Even after the crossings opened, many decided not to go to the Turkish side.
+Even after the crossings opened, many decided not to go to the Turkish side either in protest or due to the emotional trauma they endured.
 To this day, in order to cross to the Turkish side, Greek-Cypriots are required to show their passport at crossing points.

 ![loss](/conflict_urbanism_sp2023/images/Cyprus/loss.jpg)